Choir, Bible Study, Food, and Fellowship for Everyone!

 - 5 or more people – $175.00

-This group of 3 and 4 year olds explore Bible lessons that will help them learn more about God’s love, and help them in their everyday lives.
+This group of 3 year olds through 3rd graders will explore Bible lessons that will help them learn more about God’s love, and help them in their everyday lives.
 They will be using the “Whirl” lectionary based curriculum.
 It provides a fun and age-appropriate way for kids to experience the church seasons and scripture verses.
-This class is taught by Madelyn Grady, Anna Flairty, and Piper Smith.
+This class is taught by Sue Thomas and Anna Flairty.

-The class will be using the “Whirl” lectionary based curriculum that provides the kids have a fun way to experience the Revised Common Lectionary.
+The class will be using the “Whirl” lectionary based curriculum that provides kids with a fun way to experience the Revised Common Lectionary.
 Through exploring the church seasons and diving into the lectionary each week, the kids begin to understand the three-year cycle of Bible readings and rhythms of the church year.
-This class is taught by Sue Thomas.
+This class will be taught by Heather Berry and Quinn McGuire.

 8th Grade Confirmation Class